SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 ## Usage

 Ensure you are using Node 16x or later.
 This is because some of the nodes rely on features in the `crypto` library of Node 16x.
+However Node 20x or later is recommended as this is used in the development environment.

 If you have not already, install [*Node-RED*][nodered].
 The below assumes that *Node-RED* is installed globally and not running in a sandbox/docker.
-The nodes in the project are developed and tested against version 3.0.2 of *Node-RED*.
+The nodes in the project are developed and tested against version 3.1.0 of *Node-RED*.

 Install `@smartdcc/dccboxed-nodered-nodes` package into *Node-RED*'s palette
 using the [standard process][palette].
 See below image for an example of